Board of Trustees

-Executive Vice President, Cornish & Carey Commercial Newmark Knight Frank, Palo Alto, CA
+Executive Managing Director, Newmark Cornish & Carey, Palo Alto, CA

-Howard “Howie” Dallmar ’74 is an Executive Vice President and partner with Cornish & Carey Commercial Newmark Knight Frank.
+Howard “Howie” Dallmar ’74 is an Executive Managing Director and partner with Newmark Cornish & Carey.
 His area of experience is representing companies and property owners in the acquisition and disposition of office, research and development properties in the San Francisco Mid-Peninsula.
 After Menlo College, Dallmar attended Pepperdine University, graduating with a Bachelor of Science degree in Business Administration.
 Following graduation, he played professional basketball for three years in Geneva, Switzerland and Melbourne, Australia.
 He was employed as an account executive for Owens Corning Fiberglass and 3M Company before he began a career in commercial real estate with Cornish & Carey Commercial.
 “I joined the Board of Menlo College because I wanted to get involved and make a difference at Menlo College on a personal level.”

 J. Michael Gullard